Graduate Program in Political Science

 - Native speaker of a foriegn language

-After completing all coursework in research methods and both major subfields with a grade of B or better, students must complete written preliminary examinations in both of their major subfields.
+After completing all coursework in research methods and both major subfields (subfield coursework must all have a grade of B or better), students must complete written preliminary examinations in both of their major subfields.
 The preliminary examinations take place at the beginning of each semester and consist of questions related to the student's major subfields.
 More information about preliminary examinations.

 Oral Comprehensive Examination